Uclusion/uclusion-blog/_posts/2021-07-07-face-to-face.md

   * Reviews done in the meeting might suffer from time constraints.
   * **Code review tools would not exist.**

+CI/CD is another example of developers and asynchronous tools used instead of meetings.
+Where once there were regular meetings to approve batches of changes now many organizations have automated testing and continuous releases.

-Current process driven meetings are no different - last century's guidance to always synchronously batch process lacks the flexibility to succeed.
+Current agile meetings are no different - last century's guidance to synchronously batch process lacks the flexibility to succeed.

 ### Mandatory is not Self-Organizing
 The craziness of a forced group code review ceremony doesn't happen because code